Bironico: Geography

 Bironico has an area, As of 1997, of 4.18 km2.
 Of this area, 0.47 km2 or 11.2% is used for agricultural purposes, while 3.24 km2 or 77.5% is forested.
 Of the rest of the land, 0.27 km2 or 6.5% is settled (buildings or roads), 0.02 km2 or 0.5% is either rivers or lakes and 0.18 km2 or 4.3% is unproductive land.

 Of the built up area, industrial buildings made up 1.4% of the total area while housing and buildings made up 3.1% and transportation infrastructure made up 1.2%.
 Out of the forested land, 72.5% of the total land area is heavily forested and 1.9% is covered with orchards or small clusters of trees.
 Of the agricultural land, 5.7% is used for growing crops, while 2.4% is used for orchards or vine crops and 3.1% is used for alpine pastures.
 All the water in the municipality is flowing water.
 Of the unproductive areas, 4.1% is unproductive vegetation.

 Bironico is located south of the Monte Ceneri Pass and north of the district seat Lugano.
 Its area code is 091.
 Neighbouring villages are Camignolo to the south, Medeglia to the north and Rivera to the west.

 Coat of arms

 The blazon of the municipal coat of arms is Azure a castle argent in front of a patriarchal cross bottony or and in chief on a sword of the second hilted and pommed of the third a cloak gules.
 The castle represents a castle erected in 1418 by the Count Giov.
 Giacomo Rusca.
-The patriarchal cross is the one of the Cardinal Agostino Oreggio from Bironico, archbishop of Benevento from 1633 to 1635 and the sword and cloak is from S. Martin, the patron saint of the church.
+The patriarchal cross is that of the Cardinal Agostino Oreggio from Bironico, archbishop of Benevento from 1633 to 1635 and the sword and cloak is from S. Martin, the patron saint of the church.